Skip to content

 Primates Park

-Black tufted Marmoset (Callithrix penicillata) is considered as one of the New World monkeys under the order of the Primates.
+Black tufted Marmoset, scientific name Callithrix penicillata is considered one of the New World monkeys under the order of the Primates.

 Primates are one of the most charismatic and widely studied vertebrate groups.
 Black-tufted marmoset is a species of New World monkey, known in Portuguese as Mico-Estrella.
 They are characterized by black tufts around their ears and usually have some discolored white hair on the face.